SKIN BARRIER FUNCTION: WHAT IT IS AND HOW TO SUPPORT IT

 WHAT IS THE SKIN BARRIER?

-The skin barrier is the outermost protective layer of the skin that regulates hydration, shields against environmental damage, and maintains overall skin health.
+The skin barrier is the outermost protective layer of the skin that helps regulate hydration, defend against environmental stress, and maintain overall skin health.

-It is selectively permeable, allowing beneficial elements in while keeping harmful substances out.
-When intact, the skin remains resilient and functions consistently.
+It is selectively permeable, meaning it allows beneficial elements in while helping keep irritants and excessive moisture loss out.
+When the barrier is intact, the skin remains more resilient, predictable, and comfortable.

 WHAT IS THE SKIN BARRIER MADE OF?